mrtolkien/docker_python_packaging/README.md

 # ...

 # PUT ALL YOUR NORMAL APPLICATION PACKAGING LOGIC HERE
-# BUILD IT AS USUAL WITH docker build --target app-stage .
+# BUILD IT AS USUAL WITH docker build -t app-stage .
 FROM env-stage AS app-stage
 # ...